What's at Stake

-An upstate New York town is fighting to preserve its way of life.
+A town in upstate New York fought to save its way of life—and won.